acseo/select-autocomplete-bundle/README.md

 **Caution : This bundle is currently in development**

-This bundle provides a simple form type to create autocompleted select of doctrine entities/documents.
+This bundle provides a simple form type to create autocompleted select of doctrine resources.

 ## Limitations (Will be resolved soon)

-- The searchable property is the property displayed
-- Search on nested properties is not possible
-- Search on multiple properties is not possible
 - Doctrine ODM is supported but provider class is missing

 ## Installation